 Before we answer that, let’s take a quick refresher on ERP and BI, and their fundamental difference.

 ERP is the software that helps integrate a businesses records, transactions and processes.
 Delivering a real time view of what’s going on, irrespective of language or location.

-BI is the software that draws on this raw data to discover rich insights and analytics.
+BI is the software that re-packages this ‘raw’ data into user friendly formats that deliver insights and analytics.

-Epicor does come with standard reporting options and is an exceptionally open solution for reporting in its own right.
+Epicor ERP comes with standard reporting options and is an exceptionally open solution for reporting in its own right.
 The standard reporting options include:

 - Standard Report & Dashboards / Trackers

 - Customer reporting using SQL Server Reporting Services (SSRS)

 - XL Connect 7 / Fast Close for embedded reporting in Microsoft Excel